-Spinal fusion is a process using bone graft to cause two opposing bony surfaces to grow together.
-In medical terminology, this is called arthrodesis.
+Spinal fusion is a process using bone graft to cause 2 opposing bony surfaces to grow together.
+In medical terminology, spinal fusion is called arthrodesis.
 Bone graft can be taken from the patient (termed autologous or allograft bone) during the primary surgical procedure or harvested from other individuals (termed allograft bone).
 Another option for some patients undergoing lumbar (low back) spine surgery is bone morphogenetic protein (BMP).
-BMP stimulates new bone to grow.
+BMP helps to stimulate new bone to grow.

 |Examples of Different Types of

-Instrumentation is used during spinal fusion because it helps maintain spinal stability while facilitating the process of fusion.
-These procedures are used to restore stability to the spine, correct deformity (such as scoliosis), and bridge space created by the removal of a spinal element (eg, intervertebral disc) during a spinal decompression procedure.
+Instrumentation is used during spinal fusion because it helps maintain spinal stability while facilitating the process of bone fusion.
+These procedures are used to restore stability to the spine, treat spinal deformity (such as scoliosis), and bridge space created by the removal of a spinal element (eg, intervertebral disc) during a spinal decompression procedure.

-Both procedures immobilize the involved spinal level(s).
+Both procedures work together to immobilize the involved spinal level(s).
 This does not necessarily mean the patient is unable to move (eg, bend over).
-Many patients state they actually feel more mobile because their pain has been reduced or eliminated as a result of spinal fusion surgery.
+Many patients report that they actually feel more mobile because their pain has been reduced or eliminated as a result of spinal fusion surgery.

 Spinal instrumentation and fusion are not new surgical concepts.
 Dr. Paul Harrington developed spinal instrumentation in the late 1950s.

-During this time, many children with polio developed spinal deformities.
+During that time, many children with polio developed spinal deformities.
 In an attempt to treat these children, Dr. Harrington developed the first spinal instrumentation system (Harrington Instrumentation).
-Rods were secured to the spine at two ends using hooks.
+Rods were secured to the spine at 2 ends using hooks.
 The position of the spine was adjusted using a tackling type of device.
 Through Dr. Harrington's experience, fusion was discovered to be a necessary adjunct to instrumentation.
-Today, fusion remains an integral part of procedures utilizing instrumentation.
+Today, fusion remains an integral part of procedures using instrumentation.

-During the 1960s, instrumentation became more mainstream as doctors, who saw the benefits to patients, found almost 50 ways to modify Harrington's original system.
+During the 1960s, instrumentation became more mainstream as doctors saw the benefits to patients and found almost 50 ways to modify Harrington's original system.
 Bone screws and threaded cabling were developed.
 In the 1970s, Dr. Eduardo Luque was using smooth, bendable rods and wire to stabilize the spine.

 In some cases, rigid titanium or metal implants are too strong and can erode into bone.
-Consequently, some implants are now made out of polymers that more closely resemble the characterics of bone.
+Consequently, some implants are now made out of polymers that more closely resemble the characteristics of bone.